2020 United States presidential election in Wisconsin: Edison exit polls

-On the other hand, Trump was able to hold much of the Driftless region in southwestern Wisconsin; many of these counties, such as Vernon, Crawford, and Grant were reliably Democratic during the latter half of the 20th century, but Trump maintained his results from 2016, solidifying a Republican shift in this part of the state.
-Additionally, Trump performed strongly in the more traditionally conservative northern counties of Wisconsin.
-Finally, Trump kept Kenosha County in his column, with both candidates improving there; Kenosha County is significant, as it was the site of the Jacob Blake shooting, which triggered nationwide protests.
-Biden thus became the first Democrat to win the presidency without carrying Kenosha County since Woodrow Wilson in 1916, and the first Democrat to win the presidency without carrying Pepin County since Franklin D. Roosevelt in 1944.

-In terms of partisan lean, Biden was able to win 7% of Republicans in the state, which is significant, as they voted in this cycle by about 5 points more than Democrats.
-More importantly, Biden won independent voters by 12 points; Hillary Clinton lost this bloc to Trump by 10 points in 2016.

 Aftermath

 On November 6, Trump campaign manager Bill Stepien said: "There have been reports of irregularities in several Wisconsin counties which raise serious doubts about the validity of the results."
 No evidence of such "irregularities" has been provided by the Trump campaign.

 On November 18, the Trump campaign wired nearly $3 million to the Wisconsin Election Commission in a petition for a partial recount of the 2020 presidential election results.
 The recount would take place in Milwaukee and Dane counties.
 "These two counties were selected because they are the locations of the worst irregularities," the campaign claimed in a release.

 Milwaukee certified its recount results on November 27, 2020, and led to Joe Biden gaining a net 132 votes.
 Dane certified its recount results on November 29, 2020, and led to Donald Trump gaining a net 45 votes.
 In total, the recount across the two counties led to Joe Biden increasing his lead by an additional 87 votes.